Kratom has many beneficial effects, yet, instead of feeling amazing after taking it, you’re experiencing terrible kratom stomach pain.

 The solution to that is drinking more water.
 The recommended daily amount is about 8 cups of water.
 However, the exact amount will depend on your weight, exercise level, and habits.
 For instance, you’ll need to drink more water if you drink coffee.
 The same goes for exercise.
 Aim for approximately an extra glass per each cup of coffee as well as one for every 30 minutes of exercise.

 Taking a dose that is too high is common among new kratom users in particular.
-Though there are guidelines for the recommended dosage, many factors affect the effects of kratom, and the amount of the right dose will vary on a case by case scenario.
+Though there are guidelines for the recommended dosage, many factors affect the effects of kratom, and the amount of the right dose will vary on a case-by-case basis.

 Some of the factors are age, weight, habits, diet, and metabolism.
-For instance, people with lower body fat percentage, such as athletes will require a lower dose.
+For instance, people with lower body fat percentages, such as athletes, will require a lower dose.

 Keep in mind that you will not know what dosage is right for you until you try it yourself.
 So, if you are new to kratom, start with the threshold dose and gradually build up.
 We talk more about it here.